 In 2008, Ian gained an 'Arthur' ~ The Arthur C. Clarke Award for Individual Achievement in Promoting Space and Science.
 This recognised his work in and beyond Parliament not only as Minister for Science, Space and Technology but in subsequent involvement in committee work, conferences and debates.

 From 2007-10 Ian chaired the Parliamentary and Scientific Committee, the oldest all Party committee which includes the Parliamentary Engineering Group.
 He was co-chair of the Parliamentary Space Committee and in 2009 he chaired the European Inter-Parliamentary Space Conference.
 He was also an officer of several other all-party Parliamentary committees, including the Office of Science & Technology, the Information Society Alliance (EURIM), PITCOM (Information Technology Committee).
 He was Chairman of the Conservative Policy Task Force on Science, Technology, Engineering and Mathematics 2005-2009 reporting to the Party Leader David Cameron.
 He was an external member of the Parliamentary committee which issued a report on e-Invoicing in April 2014.

-Ian is a Trustee of Lunar Missions which is planning a science led exploration of the Moon's geology.
-He also chairs the Steering Group of the National Space Academy.
+Ian is a Trustee of Lunar Missions which has developed the Archive of Life.
+He also chaired the Steering Group of the National Space Academy 2012-2018.
 He has been an advisor to the European Space Agency’s Integrated Applications programme and one of the former ESA DG's strategy advisors.
-He now sits on the Strategic Advisory Board of Inmarsat for its UKSA/ODA social & humanitarian projects.
+He is a Strategic Advisor to Inmarsat.

 Ian is an Advisor to the Dolma Development Fund which works mainly in Nepal with local entrepreneurs to alleviate poverty by supporting sustainable businesses, jobs and education.
 He was a founding trustee of the bio-science educational charity Centre of the Cell until it was transferred to Queen Mary University of London (July 2014).
 He was an officer of the Parliamentary Group on Corporate Social Responsibility.